 Check out the AgroEcoLab Blog for the latest research updates

-Kate Tully is an Assistant Professor of Agroecology in the Department of Plant Science and Landscape Architecture.
+Kate Tully is an Associate Professor of Agroecology in the Department of Plant Science and Landscape Architecture.
 Her research assesses the sustainability of food production systems by examining their effects on interactions among plants, soils, carbon, nutrient, and water cycles.
 Her work in the Mid-Atlantic examines how to balance farm productivity and ecosystem services.
 Along with collaborators at the USDA, she studies how cover crops can promote efficient on-farm nutrient cycling, sequester carbon, and improve water quality.
 On the Lower Eastern Shore of the Chesapeake Bay, she is researching saltwater intrusion (the landward movement of saltwater from the ocean) is increasing the potential for large pulses of nutrient release from cultivated lands - with devastating consequences for both agriculture and the environment.

 Kate is the Community Coordinator of the Columbia Heights Green, a quarter-acre urban farm in northwest Washington, DC.
 The Columbia Heights green promotes a new model of urban agriculture.
 There are no individual beds.
 Everyone can garden; everyone can harvest fresh produce.
 With her partners at Washington Parks and People, the Columbia Heights Green was recently awarded a $50k grant from the USDA to become one the first Community Harvest Hubs in the Nation's Capital.